mhasanmhasan/from-bash-to-go-part-ii/README.md

         count lines, not words
 ```

 Nice and simple.
-We can give it a try:
+We give it a try:

 ```sh
 $ go run ./cmd/count -lines /etc/hosts /etc/networks | sort -n